Sample from What You See: Visuomotor Policy Learning via Diffusion Bridge with Observation-Embedded Stochastic Differential Equation: Introduction

-Diffusion bridge has demonstrated considerable success in the image generation and translation domain~\citep{yue2023image,li2023bbdm,luo2023image,de2021diffusion,zhou2023denoising}, where it directly modifies the forward process such that the endpoint distribution naturally aligns with the desired conditioned distribution.
-As shown in Figure \ref{fig:insight}, with this mathematically exact formulation of modeling informative observations in the forward process rather than solely treating the observations as the external condition, the reverse process can naturally start from the observations, a more informative prior than the uninformative random noise, thereby improving the precision of the generated actions.
+Diffusion bridge has demonstrated considerable success in image restoration and translation~\citep{de2021diffusion, yue2023image, li2023bbdm, luo2023image, zhou2023denoising}, where it modifies the forward process such that the endpoint distribution naturally aligns with the desired conditioned distribution in standard diffusion.
+As shown in Figure \ref{fig:insight}, with this mathematically exact formulation of modeling informative observations in the forward process rather than solely treating the observations as the external condition, the reverse process can start from the learned observation representations, a more informative prior instead of the uninformative random noise, thereby improving the precision of the generated actions.
 Building upon these insights, we propose that diffusion bridge can also serve as a more effective framework for visuomotor policy learning.
-Specifically, rather than adopting the conventional diffusion model, we formulate policy learning as the problem of learning a diffusion bridge, where observations are explicitly modeled in to the diffusion SDE trajectory itself through the framework of diffusion bridge~\citep{zhu2025unidb, pan2025unidb} instead of merely treating them as conditions, and the reverse process would be able to sample actions starting from a more informative prior of the observations instead of the uninformative random Gaussian noise.
+Specifically, rather than adopting the conventional diffusion model, we formulate policy learning as the problem of learning a diffusion bridge, where observations are explicitly modeled in to the diffusion SDE trajectory itself through the framework of diffusion bridge~\citep{zhu2025unidb, pan2025unidb} rather than purely treating them as conditions, and the reverse process would be able to sample actions starting from a more informative prior of the observations instead of the uninformative random Gaussian noise.
 This deeper integration allows the policy to more effectively exploit observations, leading to more precise and reliable control.

-However, formulating policy learning as the diffusion bridge raises two key challenges.
-First, robotic observations and actions are inherently multi-modal and heterogeneous, violating the standard diffusion-bridge assumption that the connected endpoint distributions share the same dimensionality.
-Second, observations often include proprioceptive states, RGB-D vision, and language instructions, which do not admit a simple one-to-one mapping to the action space required by classical bridge formulations.